sara-sabr/ITStrategy/_posts/en/2022-02-03-project-to-product.md

 There are four types of teams that interact.
 The **stream-aligned** team is what the program official is funding.
-Its cloud credit and labour costs can be directly attributed to the program.
+Its cloud credits and labour costs can be directly attributed to the program.

 The other three types of teams cannot be directly attributed to a single program, their costs are essentially shared, making up the “IT Corporate Services” space.
 Their funding and sustainability require pooling funds into the CIO budget.